-Our management, with the participation of our principal executive and principal financial officer, assessed the effectiveness of our internal control over financial reporting as of December 31, 2014.
-Based on its assessment, management concluded that our internal control over financial reporting was effective as of December 31, 2014 based on those criteria.
+Our management, with the participation of our principal executive and principal financial officer, assessed the effectiveness of our internal control over financial reporting as of December 31, 2015, based on criteria for effective internal control over financial reporting established in Internal Control-Integrated Framework (2013), issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
+Based on its assessment, management concluded that our internal control over financial reporting was effective as of December 31, 2015, based on those criteria.